zavolanlab/htsinfer/CONTRIBUTING.md

 > it very very hard for anyone to cause irreversible harm, so relax, try things
 > out, take your time and enjoy the work! :)

+We would kindly ask you to abide by our [Code of Conduct][coc] in all interactions with the community when contributing to this project, regardless of the type of contribution.
+We will not accept any offensive or demeaning behavior towards others and will take any necessary steps to ensure that everyone is treated with respect and dignity.

 ## Issue tracker

-Please use each project's GitHub [issue tracker][res-issue-tracker] to:
+Please use each project's GitHub [issue tracker][issue-tracker] to:

 - find issues to work on
 - report bugs